jasonpalamara/Machine-Musicians/README.md

 ## Contents

-- `chapter3-generative.maxpat`: Simple generative patch
-- `chapter5-audio-classifier.maxpat`: Audio classifier using ml.star
+- Chapter 2
+- Chapter 3
+- Chapter 4

 ## How to Use